volkziem/FreiaThermometer/Readme.md

 In a nutshell, the system reads the temperature, loops of 20 flickering iterations and updates the displayed temperature before starting with the next reading of temperatures.
 And that\'s all.
 Have fun!

+And here is a [pdf of the info from this web page](freia-thermometer.pdf).